 Gas Networks Ireland undertakes the safe removal of historic stone archway from former Gasworks site

-Gas Networks Ireland (GNI), in co-operation with Limerick Civic Trust, local heritage groups and Limerick City and County Council, is preserving a key piece of Limerick’s industrial heritage, a stone archway from the old Gasworks site.
+Gas Networks Ireland, in co-operation with Limerick Civic Trust, local heritage groups and Limerick City and County Council, is preserving a key piece of Limerick’s industrial heritage, a stone archway from the old Gasworks site.
 This historically-significant stone archway will be carefully taken down in advance of the second phase of works to remediate the former gasworks site and will be handed over to Limerick Civic Trust for reconstruction at a later date, protecting an important link to Limerick’s past.

 Work now begins on removing the large stone archway, stone by stone and packaging it securely for safe handover to Limerick Civic Trust (LCT).
-GNI have engaged an Architectural Conservation expert to record the Built Heritage within the site in advance of further construction works in accordance with the planning conditions.
+Gas Networks Ireland have engaged an Architectural Conservation expert to record the Built Heritage within the site in advance of further construction works in accordance with the planning conditions.
 The decision to preserve and move the archway goes beyond the planning conditions and is a commitment that Gas Networks Ireland made to the local heritage community.
 LCT will store and later reconstruct this archway at an appropriate location in Limerick.